akashic

 Oregon's 6th, created after the 2020 census, stretches from southwest Portland suburbs into the Willamette Valley, blending fast-growing Latino communities in the Woodburn area with established suburban precincts that have trended Democratic by double digits in recent cycles.

-Its demographics — a population of 357,425, a 72% non-Hispanic-white share, a median household income of $87,821 — situate the district close to national averages on several dimensions.
+A population of 357,425, a 72% non-Hispanic-white share, and a median household income of $87,821 describe the district.

 Compare two places, side by side